potatoqualitee/mssqlsuite/README.md

 # sqlsuite
-A GitHub Action that automatically installs SQL Server suite of tools (sqlcmd, sqlpackage, sql engine) for Windows, macOS and Linux.
+A GitHub Action that automatically installs a SQL Server suite of tools including sqlcmd, bcp, sqlpackage, the sql engine, localdb and more for Windows, macOS and Linux.

 ## Documentation